Human C4b-Binding Protein Beta Chain (C4BPB) Protein

 Description

-Human C4b-Binding Protein Beta Chain (C4BPB) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human C4b-Binding Protein Beta Chain (C4BPB) is a recombinant Human protein expressed in E. coli.

 Documents del producto